guidoivetta/attention-mechanisms-as-baseline-for-VQA/README.md

 (See `fastai_image_classificator.ipynb` for code details)

-This approach uses `Transfer Learning` described from the fastai docs as:
+This approach is a classification approach, not a language generation one.
+It will try to classify images in one of the target classes, namely any possible combination of PLANTNAME__DISEASENAME.
+It  applies a Transfer Learning approach described from the fastai docs as:

 * Transfer learning is a technique where you use a model trained on a very large dataset (usually ImageNet in computer vision) and then adapt it to your own dataset.
 The idea is that it has learned to recognize many features on all of this data, and that you will benefit from this knowledge, especially if your dataset is small, compared to starting from a randomly initialized model.
 It has been proved in this article on a wide range of tasks that transfer learning nearly always give better results.